 What we do

-Mercy Ships takes hospital ships to the world’s forgotten poor, bringing hope, healing and healthcare.
+Mercy Ships takes hospital ships to the world’s under-served poor, bringing hope, healing and healthcare.

 Work in Africa